Standing Oblique Exercises For Stronger & Toned Core

 7. Standing Machine Twist

-You can easily do this Standing oblique twist exercise in twisting machine.
+It is feasible to easily perform this standing oblique twist exercise on a twisting machine.

 It strengthens your core, so they may help you avoid back injury.
 A strong core is also important for physical strength and balance.